 One should take care to give the devil his due and, in this case, the "devil" is Bradford pear trees.
-The experts warn that it's a mistake to plant Pyrus calleryana 'Bradford', and rightly so: The limbs of these fast-growing trees break too easily in stormy weather.
-One sees the limbs of too many of these specimens lying on the ground after a good wind to go out and buy one.
+Experts warn that it's a mistake to plant the Pyrus calleryana 'Bradford', and rightly so: The limbs of these fast-growing trees break too easily in stormy weather.
+You can see the limbs of many of these specimens lying on the ground after a good wind.

-As such, Bradford pear trees often stand as the lone torchbearers of that period in very late autumn after Halloween decorations have come down but before the procrastinators have put out their outdoor Christmas decorations to cheer up passersby.
+As such, Bradford pear trees often stand as the lone torchbearers of a period in very late autumn after Halloween decorations have come down but before the procrastinators have put out their outdoor Christmas decorations to cheer up passersby.
 Almost all of the other colorful fall-foliage trees will have exchanged their autumn garb for winter nudity by that time.
 Can we at least be grateful for the mistake that a neighbor, for example, may have made in planting a Bradford pear tree?

-Nonetheless, it's a fact that these flowering trees are highly problematic, as evidenced by the questions that readers have sent in over the years regarding care problems associated with these specimens.
+Nonetheless, it's a fact that these flowering trees are highly problematic.
 Below are included some of the most common care problems encountered in growing Bradford pear trees.
 But they present a number of lower-level problems, as well, including:

 - The fact that they are invasive plants in some areas of North America, P. calleryana being native to the Far East.